-WIPL-D Pro is an extremely powerful 3D electromagnetic solver that provides fast and accurate analysis of arbitrary metallic and dielectric/magnetic structures.
+WIPL-D Pro is an extremely powerful solver for fast and accurate electromagnetic analysis of arbitrary composite 3D metallic and dielectric structures.

 The Numerical Engine